Rank-1 Matrix Completion with Gradient Descent and Small Random Initialization: Main Results

-\Paragraph{Initialization Size} Although small initialization allows us to prove the global convergence of GD, a larger initialization is preferred because the convergence time, $\Ts$, is inversely proportional to $\beta_0$.
-When the sample complexity is optimal, i.e. $n^2 p \asymp n \poly(\log n)$, a bound on the initialization size provided by \cref{thm:main} reads $n^{-\frac{1}{4}}$ ignoring the log factors.
-However, as more samples are provided, we are allowed to use larger initialization to reduce the convergence time.
-When the sample complexity satisfies $n^2 p \asymp n^{1 + a}$, the bound reads $n^{-\frac{1}{4}(1 - a)}$ ignoring the log factors.
-The bound becomes near constant as $a$ approaches $1$, namely the fully observed case, and this agrees with the previous result that small initialization is unnecessary for the fully observed case \cite{ye2021global}.
+\textbf{Initialization Size} Although small initialization provides a good geometry to GD, a larger initialization is preferred because the convergence time, $\Ts$, is inversely proportional to $\beta_0$.
+When the sample complexity is optimal, i.e., $n^2 p \asymp n \poly(\log n)$, an upper bound on the initialization size given by \cref{thm:main} is $n^{-\frac{1}{4}}$, ignoring the log factors.
+However, as more samples are provided, we are allowed to use a larger initialization to reduce the convergence time.
+When the sample complexity satisfies $n^2 p \asymp n^{1 + a}$, the bound is $n^{-\frac{1}{4}(1 - a)}$ ignoring the log factors.
+The bound becomes nearly constant as $a$ approaches $1$, namely the fully observed case, and this is consistent with the previous result that small initialization is unnecessary for the fully observed case \cite{ye2021global}.
+We also note that the lower bound of \cref{eq:beta0} is necessary in the proof of \cref{thm:main}, since we derive probabilistic bounds for all iterations, and the lower bound limits the maximum number of iterations.
+However, we can further reduce the lower bound $n^{-10}$ to $n^{-c}$ for any constant $c > 10$ by tuning some constant factors during the proof.

-\Paragraph{Estimation Error} Current upper bounds \crefrange{eq:xt-xs l2}{eq:xtl-xs} are given by $\frac{1}{\sqrt{\log n}}$ times the norms of $\xs$.
-However, if we do not allow the initialization size to grow with respect to sample complexity, we are able to obtain tighter bounds; If we remove the term $np$ from \cref{eq:beta0}, the upper bounds in \crefrange{eq:xt-xs l2}{eq:xtl-xs} are improved to $\frac{1}{\sqrt{np}}$ times the norms of $\xs$.